rogertbarrow/Foxtrot-Web-Scraper/README.md

 ```

-## Considerations
+## Notes and Considerations

-In our research while creating the web scraper, we would've utilized RapidAPI as a resource for our Application Programming Interface (API) to bypass scraping restrictions.
+- Ensure your API key has sufficient credits to make the required number of requests
+- Ensure you're within the API's rate limits to avoid being blocked or facing penalties.
+If the code is making frequent requests, consider implementing a rate limiter or using a task queue to spread out requests.
+- The script currently fetches a maximum of 20 job listings per run.
+You can modify the [maxRows] field in the [payload] to increase or decrease this limit.
+- This code relies on a RapidAPI endpoint for scraping Glassdoor jobs.
+Using scraping tools on websites can be against their terms of service.
+It's recommended to check Glassdoor's terms before running this code.
+There might be official APIs available for job searches.
+- Regularly review and update the code to address changes in the API, website structure, or your requirements.
-As the code relies on the RapidAPI endpoint to successfully scrape for jobs on GlassDoor's website, it was paramount that we checked the API code as well as GlassDoor's terms of service before running the code.
-Along this same vein, we were very mindful of privacy laws and regulations and avoided collecting or storing any information unless it was necessary and came with appropriate consent.
+- Ensure that you're complying with the terms of service of the API provider and any websites you're scraping.
+Some websites may have restrictions on scraping or require explicit permission.
+Be mindful of privacy laws and regulations.
+Avoid collecting or storing personally identifiable information (PII) unless it's necessary and you have appropriate consent.
-Furthermore, in order to mitigate blockages, website denial of services or penalties, we employed a rate limiter to limit the number of requests that the code executes withing a given period of time.
-Throughout the process, checks were implemented to ensure that the scraped data is consistent and accurate.
-This includes verifying that dates are in the correct format, locations are valid, and job descriptions are not empty.
-If necessary, the scraped data would then be cleaned to remove noise, inconsistencies, or formatting issues.
+- Implement checks to ensure that the scraped data is consistent and accurate.
+For example, verify that dates are in the correct format, locations are valid, and job descriptions are not empty.
+If necessary, clean the scraped data to remove noise, inconsistencies, or formatting issues.
 This might involve tasks like removing HTML tags, correcting typos, or standardizing data formats.
-To mitigate any potential errors, try-except blocks were implemented to catch potential exceptions like network errors, API errors, or parsing issues.
-This helped to prevent the code from crashing and allows for graceful handling of errors.
-Any relevant errors would also be logged to track and troubleshoot issues.
+- Implement try-except blocks to catch potential exceptions like network errors, API errors, or parsing issues.
+This will help prevent the code from crashing and allow you to handle errors gracefully.
+- If you need to process a large number of jobs, consider using parallel processing or asynchronous programming to improve performance.
+For large datasets, consider storing the scraped data in a database for efficient querying and analysis.

+## Credits

+This project was worked on by Mr. Roger Barrow and Mr. Marlon Forde.